 The process was one of hands-on enquiry and open-minded dialogue.
 We agreed to challenge and be challenged, respect other view points and maybe even change our minds.
-Next to desk-based research we came together for a mapping workshop, a visit to a distribution company and a guided walk of the past and present of Manchester energy systems (repeating in 2019).
+Next to desk-based research we came together for a mapping workshop, a visit to a distribution company and a guided walk of the past and present of Manchester energy systems (repeated in 2019).
 And we collected local, national and international examples we can learn from and connect with and share.

 The questions that underpinned our research for Jam and Justice include:

 - What barriers currently exist to incorporating citizens and workers in a municipal energy company in Greater Manchester according to a) policy makers b) energy system activists c) citizens; and d) workers?

 - What examples already exist of meaningful and successful engagement of citizens and workers; and what existing and new business models are there for an energy supply company in the UK or beyond?

 - In what ways have these been demonstrated to be effective and successful (e.g. on social, economic and environmental terms?)
 Does Greater Manchester offer equivalent structures/conditions within which to put in place similar models?

 - What currently unforeseen benefits might exist as side effects of worker and citizen participation in a municipal energy system in Manchester?
 Can these be built into the design of a municipal energy company for Greater Manchester?

 - How can insights from this Jam and Justice project inform the design of a municipal energy company in Greater Manchester that will help establish values of equality, fairness and sustainability at the heart of energy provision?